 Garrett has had the pleasure of working with some of the greatest talents in the industry, and constantly shares his experiences and knowledge through content and webinars.

-- CEO for CGServices USA Inc, focusing on multi-provider, multi-line implementations consultation for HRIS systems
+As CEO for CGServices USA Inc, he focuses on multi-provider, multi-line implementations consultation for HRIS systems

 Latest posts by Garrett O'Brien (see all)

 - MOVE Guides Shortlisted as Finalist for 2017 SaaS Awards - Thu, 3-Aug-2017

 - The King of ROI is Beyond Knowledge and Great Skill Sets - Mon, 24-Jul-2017

 - MOVE Guides CEO Brynne Kennedy Named a 2017 Workforce Magazine Game Changer - Fri, 21-Jul-2017

 - When Trust In Leadership Is Consistently Breaking, Get a New Tea Cup - Wed, 19-Jul-2017